 During a climate change and the biodiversity crisis, our charity is enabling a generation of children to experience nature first-hand to protect the environment, improve their wellbeing, and live sustainably.

-Every pound you donate helps disadvantaged children who are unable to access education courses and related study guides.
+Every pound you donate helps disadvantaged children and young people who are unable to access education courses and related study guides.
 We employ educationalists passionate about the environment.

 This includes our popular grants so children can attend education courses at special learning locations in natural environments.
 This support is given on fair criteria and last several years to embed outdoor education in a school culture.